kcrary/istari/docs/theorem-infirmity.md

 ####  Unparsing rules

-Occasionally, resolved evars can be even more concealed.
+Occasionally, unresolved evars can be even more concealed.
 Some unparsing rules do not display all of the subterms.
 A good example is `cons A h t`, which is displayed `h :: t`.
 Enabling display of implicit arguments is not sufficient to make `A` visible.